pblaney/mgp1000/README.md

 	                                      done for every separate run after the first
 	                                      Available: yes, no
 	                                      Default: yes
+	--cpus                         [int]  Globally set the number of cpus to be allocated for all processes that allow for multithreading
+	                                      Available: 2, 4, 8, 16, etc.
+	                                      Default: uniquly set for each process in nextflow.config to minimize resources needed --memory                       [str]  Globally set the amount of memory to be allocated for all processes, written as '##.GB' or '##.MB'
+	                                      Available: 32.GB, 2400.MB, etc.
+	                                      Default: uniquly set for each process in nextflow.config to minimize resources needed --queue_size                   [int]  Set max number of tasks the pipeline will handle in parallel
+	                                      Available: 25, 50, 100, 150, etc.
+	                                      Default: 100
 	--help                        [flag]  Prints this message

 Toolbox Switches: